AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 I don't advocate for these "decoupled" tests to be the _only_ kind of test, just the _default_ kind.
 About 80% of the test coverage can be decoupled, depending on the specifics of the app.
 [They are a "Should" recommendation](https://datatracker.ietf.org/doc/html/rfc2119).

  There will be business logic cases where you are better off dropping down to a class-level test and pumping many test cases into that subsystem, instead.
-Even then, these might be "sociable tests" that cover multiple classes, as the current exact subdivision of the code into classes is _not the test's concern at all_ since you're testing the _behaviour_ of code and not coupled to the _structure_ of code.
+Even then, these might be "sociable tests" that cover multiple classes, as the current exact subdivision of the code into classes is _not the test's concern_ since you're testing the _behaviour_ of the code.
+You should aim to minimise the inevitable coupling to the _structure_ of the code.

 I didn't come to this position out of theoretical reasoning: This was given to me by a team already using it.
 And it worked for me, even better than I thought it would.
 And it could work for you too.